Yangians, Mirabolic Subalgebras, and Whittaker Vectors

-We construct an element, which we call the Kirillov projector, that connects the topics of the title: on the one hand, it is defined using the Yangian of $\gl_N$, on the other hand, it gives a canonical projection onto the space of Whittaker vectors for any Whittaker module over the mirabolic subalgebra.
-Using the Kirillov projector, we deduce some categorical properties of Whittaker modules, for instance, we prove a mirabolic analog of Skryabin's theorem.
-We also show that it quantizes a rational version of the Cremmer-Gervais $r$-matrix.
-As application, we construct a universal vertex-IRF transformation from the standard dynamical $R$-matrix to this constant one in categorical terms.
+\Abstract{We construct an element in a completion of the universal enveloping algebra of $\gl_N$, which we call the Kirillov projector, that connects the topics of the title: on the one hand, it is defined using the evaluation homomorphism from the Yangian of $\gl_N$, on the other hand, it gives a canonical projection onto the space of Whittaker vectors for any Whittaker module over the mirabolic subalgebra.
+Using the Kirillov projector, we deduce some categorical properties of Whittaker modules, for instance, we prove a mirabolic analog of Kostant's theorem.
+We also show that it quantizes a rational version of the Cremmer--Gervais $r$-matrix.
+As application, we construct a universal vertex-IRF transformation from the standard dynamical $R$-matrix to this constant one in categorical terms.}